10 Chart Types

 Select any cell in the data area.

-Change titles:
+Change the titles:

 10.5 Scatter (XY) Chart